ejucovy/sven_OLD/README.txt

 The formats returned by some of its methods (particularly .log and .ls) are totally ad-hoc right now and strange; they'll probably be formalized sooner or later.

+For more detailed usage documentation please see ./sven/doctest.txt (which can be run as a test suite by `python sven/backend.py`)

+[1] If you start to experience Segmentation faults while using sven, especially
+    during .write operations, your versions of ``svn`` and ``pysvn`` are likely incompatible (e.g. svn 1.5 with pysvn compiled against your earlier svn 1.4) If this happens, you should uninstall pysvn, then compile it from source.
+    You might want to test for this upfront by running the test suite: python sven/backend.py